Vulcan Hot Water Systems Review

 Vulcan Electric Storage Hot Water Systems

 Making up the bulk of the Vulcan hot water range, the electric storage lineup consists of models ranging from 50L to 400L.
 Similar to the Gas Storage range, Vulcan outline dimensions, weight and connections of each model, allowing you to plan your installation ahead of time to avoid any issues.
-Vulcan’s electric storage systems are made from high strength steel to last harsh conditions if installed outside, as well as withstanding water and heating pressure.
+Vulcan’s electric hot water storage systems are said to be made from high strength steel to last harsh conditions if installed outside, as well as withstanding water and heating pressure.
 Depending on which model you decide to install, Vulcan offers a seven or 10-year warranty, giving you additional peace of mind.

 - Vulcan also offers replacement and spare parts to help get your system back up and running before shower time.